dotmesh-io/docs/hugo/content/references/cli.md

 Docker.
 If you're using Kubernetes, you don't need these commands - the Dotmesh Kubernetes integration handles all of this for you!

-### Create a cluster: `dm cluster init [--use-pool-dir PATH|--use-pool-name ZFS-POOL]`.
+### Create a cluster: `dm cluster init`.

 This command creates a new single-node Dotmesh cluster.

-If you specify a pool `PATH`, then files will be created in the directory pointed at by `PATH` to store the actual dots.

-If, instead, you specify a `ZFS-POOL`, then the dots will be stored in the ZFS pool with that name, which you must have created yourself.
-Use this option if you have dedicated disk partitions for Dotmesh to use.

-If you specify neither, then Dotmesh will default to creating a pool directory in `/var/lib/dotmesh`.
+If a ZFS pool called `pool` already exists, it will be used for Dot storage.
+Otherwise, Dotmesh will default to creating a pool based on a file in `/var/lib/dotmesh`.
+The file will be ten gigibytes in size.

 The newly-created cluster will be automically configured as a remote called `local` in your `dm` [configuration